 To ensure that our engagement is best practice a Community Engagement Policy and Framework have been developed.
 The policy outlines Council's commitment to thorough, consistent and genuine community engagement that will inform responsible decision making for the benefit of the community, while the framework provides for more comprehensive and broader community engagement with a wider range of mechanisms.

-The draft Framework also aligns with Council’s already endorsed Community Engagement Policy.
+The Framework also aligns with Council’s already endorsed Community Engagement Policy.

-To view the draft Community Engagement Framework please click on the link below.
+To view the Community Engagement Framework please click on the link below.

-City of Greater Dandenong Draft Community Engagement Framework (Pdf - 1.55MB)
+City of Greater Dandenong Community Engagement Framework (PDF - 1.55MB)

 Feedback can be provided by emailing firstname.lastname@example.org until Friday 30 August, 5pm.